mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 <img width="774" height="897" alt="image" src="https://github.com/user-attachments/assets/d5af85db-64e2-4974-8fd9-7674558dedce" />

-## Configure what to includ in the report
+## Configure what to included in the report

-Click the Options button to configure what you want include in the export.
+Click the Options button to configure what you want to include in the export.

 <img width="376" height="338" alt="image" src="https://github.com/user-attachments/assets/9d11794f-fdf8-4562-bef8-514bd91bb39a" />